Zettelkasten-Method/zettelkasten.de/content/posts/2022/10/luhmanns-zettel-translated.md

 > (<b>9/8,3</b><a name="9_8,3"></a>) Geist im Kasten?
 Zuschauer kommen.
 Sie bekommen alles zu sehen, und nichts als das – wie beim Pornofilm.
 Und entsprechend ist die Enttäuschung.

 Ghost in the box?
 Spectators visit.
 They get to see everything, and nothing but that - like in a porn movie.
 And the disappointment is correspondingly high.

+-- For a detailed exploration, check out: ["Philosophy of Zettelkasten: What is the Ghost in the Box?"](/posts/ghost-in-the-box/)

 -----